 Two Tanka

 The following two tanka won Tanka Splendor awards in 2002, the last year the awards were offered.
-They can be viewed on the AHA Poetry website, together with the following commentary by Jane Wilson.
+They can be viewed on the AHA Poetry website, together with the following commentary.

 job interview—